18 Effective Time Management Strategies and Techniques

 16. Rapid Planning Method (RPM)

-Motivational speaker Tony Robbins designed the Rapid Planning Method (RPM) to inspire massive action.
+The Rapid Planning Method (RPM) is meant to inspire its users to massive action.
 This time management technique allows you to hone in on the things that make a difference in your life.
-To utilize this method, you need to ask yourself three questions:
+To use this method, you need to ask yourself three questions:

 By asking these three questions, you’ll create a clear plan of action for the tasks you need to do to use your time effectively and help you accomplish your goals.